Have Questions?

 508-984-1880

-Steppingstone Inc is 4.5 miles from North Dartmouth, Massachusetts
+Steppingstone Inc is 4.5 miles from North Dartmouth, MA

 Steppingstone Inc is committed to helping any person with a drug or alcohol abuse disorder in the local community find complete recovery.
 It offers several services - such as long term treatment facilities, inpatient rehab programs, outpatient detoxification centers, short term drug rehab facilities, outpatient substance abuse treatment services and others - in keeping with its belief of the addiction treatment and rehabilitation methods that are effective in recovery.
 This alcohol and drug rehab also believes that people need individual treatment and care to be able to stop abusing drugs and alcohol.